Little Manhattan: Plot

-Rosemary's family's life is in contrast to Gabe's; his parents have declared an awkward truce while waiting for their divorce to be finalized.
+Rosemary's family's life is in contrast to Gabe's; his parents have declared an awkward truce while waiting for their divorce to be official.
 As their relationship progresses, Gabe begins to question what is happening to him and why he is falling in love with Rosemary.
-To complicate matters, he discovers Rosemary is going to summer camp for six weeks and her parents are enrolling her in a private school when she returns.
-When things seem to be going perfectly, Gabe's world is turned upside down when he and Rosemary are assigned new sparring partners.
-Gabe is jealous of Rosemary's new partner, a tall blonde boy who's much better at self-defense than Gabe is.
-With their remaining time running out, Gabe tries to get closer to Rosemary, but only drives her away.
-In a desperate move to win Rosemary back, Gabe attempts to show off and earn his yellow belt, but painfully fractures his hand in the process.
+Complicating matters, Rosemary is going to summer camp for six weeks and her parents will enroll her in a private school when she returns.

+Things seem to be going perfectly (too well even).
+Gabe's world is turned upside down when he and Rosemary are assigned new sparring partners in martial arts school.
+Gabe is jealous of Rosemary's new partner, a tall blonde boy who is much better at self-defense than Gabe.
+With time quickly running out, Gabe tries to get closer to Rosemary, but managing only to drive her away.

-Being crushed with what love really is, he learns from his father that his parents' marriage fell apart because of things left unsaid.
-Realizing he is running out of time, Gabe goes to find Rosemary at a wedding reception she is attending and declares his love.
+In a desperate move to win Rosemary back, Gabe attempts to show off and earn his yellow belt, but painfully fractures his hand attempting to break a board (he was just about to pass the test).
+His father tells Gabe that Gabe's parents' marriage fell apart because of things they left unsaid.
+After an argument on the phone, Gabe goes to find Rosemary at her aunt's wedding reception and declares his love.
 Taken aback, Rosemary replies she does not think she is ready for love, but is really happy to see Gabe and asks him to dance.
-As they dance, Gabe muses that he and Rosemary were on different paths—"like two ships that passed in Sheep Meadow".
-He returns home to find his parents laughing over their honeymoon recollections.
-Gabe is pleased and surprised when his father says he "cleared out some old stuff" and his parents appear to have reconciled.
-They happily go out for dinner, and as the movie ends, Gabe, narrating, summarizes what Rosemary meant to him: "...I'm never gonna get another first love.
+As they dance, Gabe muses that he and Rosemary were on different paths—"like two ships that passed in Sheep Meadow (in Central Park)".
+He returns home and his parents are laughing while reminiscing about their honeymoon.
+Gabe is pleased and surprised when his father says he "cleared out some old stuff" and his parents have reconciled.
+They happily go out for dinner and as the movie ends, Gabe, narrating, summarizes what Rosemary meant to him: "I'm never gonna get another first love.
 That one's always gonna be her."